16 Things to do in Manchester

-Manchester is considered the capital city of the north of England and attracts thousands of visitors from all over the country and outside the UK for its vibrant and fun cultural scene.
+Manchester is considered the capital city of the north of England and attracts thousands of visitors from all over the country and a visit to Manchester is one of the best cities inside the UK for its vibrant and fun cultural scene.

-Compared to London it’s quite small, but you won’t miss anything in terms of things to do, international cuisines to try and neighbourhoods to explore.
+Compared to London it’s quite small, but you won’t miss anything when you visit Manchester in terms of things to do, international cuisines to try, live entertainment, good food, and neighbourhoods to explore for the whole family.

 With a colourful and lively Gay Village, a buzzing Northern Quarter full of coffee shops and Castlefield, a relaxed district of the city famous for its canals, you can only have a great time in the city of Manchester!